|Before Your First Visit|

 Fetal Kick Counts are important during this time.
 Your provider will ask you to keep track of your baby’s kicking inside the womb.
 This test is done at home and provides reassurance about the baby’s well-being.

-This is the time to Pre-Register at Winter Park Baby Place.
-Winter Park’s Baby Place information is provided on our Resource page, as well as in your “goodie bag”.
+This is the time to Pre-Register at your delivery hospital.
 This is also a time to learn about labor and delivery.
-Childbirth classes are an option and are provided by Winter Park’s Baby Place.
+Childbirth classes are an option and are provided by all hospitals we participate with.

 During your Third Trimester you will also want to sign up for Cord Blood Banking.